websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/knowledge-base/user-guide/responding-to-knowledge-base-feedback.md

 ![Configure the app to send emails for feedback.](./responding-to-knowledge-base-feedback/images/03.png)

-Enable and customize an email for suggestions changing through each state.
+Enable and customize the email that is sent as feedback is accepted and resolved.